lorijta92/machine-learning-exoplanets/README.md

 I initialized the model with `SVC()` and set the kernel to `linear` before training and scoring the model, with the testing data scoring at 80.6%.

 With Grid Search, I explored various C values, gamma values, and linear and rbf kernels.
 After training the new model, accuracy increased to 84.2%.

+# Summary

+Overall, all models scored in the 80% range with the use of Grid Search slightly improving accuracy.
+Grid Search worked best on the logistic regression and SVM models, increasing accuracy by 3.4% and 3.6% respectively.
+In terms of best classifying exoplanet candidates, the random forest model was most accurate at 89.1%.